ram-nadella/tstream/README.md

 });
 ```

-Make sure to create another file in the same directory, call it config.js
-it should export a config object and a config.twitter object that contains
-the credentials (access_token etc)
+Pass an object that contains "consumer_key", "consumer_secret", "access_token_key", "access_token_secret" to the TStream constructor.
+The example code above assumes there is a file in the same directory, called config.js that exports a config object that has a twitter key which again is an object that contains the credentials (access_token etc)

 * TODO: write better docs